You’re expecting an international delivery (maybe from Yanwen) and have received a “Port of Destination Arrival” tracking update.

 Similarly, I order from Shein quite often and the delivery window there is around 25 business days.

-Any pause in tracking updates I normally ignore until the proposed delivery time is reaching an end.
+Any pause in tracking updates I normally ignore until the proposed delivery time reaches an end.

 Universal Tracking Apps